 Once you have obtained your diagnosis, become part of the WhatsApp Autism Community and join the Disabled People’s Association to protect your interest.
 You may also qualify for SGEnable concession cards, handicapped tax relief and other benefits.
 If you are not working, your family members may qualify for various handicapped reliefs.
 Do note that you must declare your diagnosis and thus have a permanent record in order to use these government benefits.

 [scroll below for Mental Capacity Assessments]

-Adelphi Psych Medicine Clinic [confirmed to diagnose adult females]
+Adelphi Psych Medicine Clinic [diagnosed adult females before]

 1 Coleman Street, The Adelphi, #04-32, Singapore 179803